EstherAlo/DAREY.IO-Projects/Project7/Project7.md

 ```

-- I then created a database called tooling, a database user (webaccess) and grant permission to webaccess user on tooling database to do anything only from the webservers subnet cidr.
+- Create a database called tooling, a database user (webaccess) and grant permission to webaccess user on tooling database to do anything only from the webservers subnet cidr.

 ```